Revealed: is Luton and Dunstable University Hospital coping with winter pressures?

 According to NHS Improvement, a higher proportion of long-stay patients can impact the ability of hospitals to accommodate urgent admissions and manage bed capacity.

-At Luton and Dunstable University Hospital, 295 patients had been in hospital for a week or more , taking up nearly half of the occupied beds.
+At Luton and Dunstable University Hospital, 278 patients had been in hospital for a week or more , taking up more than 40% of the occupied beds.

 Ambulances: